 - $500 to the Saturnina Foundation to hold an event with First Nations on Saturna Island celebrating the new SENĆOŦEN Dictionary

-If you want to learn more about Islands Trust reconciliation initiatives, please contact:
+If you want to learn more about the Islands Trust History & Heritage Conservation Grants-in-Aid and/or Islands Trust’s reconciliation initiatives, please contact: